There are three common questions folks ask us when considering a direct box:

 - If the source is passive, use an active DI box

-So if you have an old Fender Precision bass with magnetic pickups, an active DI box will probably work best as the buffer will generate plenty of signal for the PA system while reducing the load on the instrument.
-If on the other hand you have a new, high output active bass with a 9 volt battery inside, you can turn up your volume with confidence knowing that your passive Radial ProDI will easily handle the signal without distortion.
+So if you have an old Fender Precision bass with magnetic pickups, an active direct box will probably work best as the buffer will generate plenty of signal for the PA system while reducing the load on the instrument.
+If on the other hand, you have a new, high-output active bass with a 9-volt battery inside, you can turn up your volume with confidence knowing that your passive Radial ProDI passive direct box will easily handle the signal without distortion.

-Over the years, industry standards become common place.
-For instance, most engineers prefer to run an acoustic guitar through an active DI like the Radial J48.
-On AC powered devices like keyboards, electronic drums, DJ mixers and other active sources, most engineers prefer to use a passive DI like the Radial ProD2.
-This is because passive DIs can handle more level without distortion and they are also really helpful when it comes to eliminating hum and buzz caused by ground loops.
+Over the years, industry standards for direct boxes have become commonplace.
+For instance, most engineers prefer to run an acoustic guitar through an active DI like the Radial J48 as it is noted that there is some ‘air’ or openness that can found when pairing an acoustic with an active DI box.
+On noise-plagued AC powered devices like keyboards, electronic drums, DJ mixers and other active sources, most engineers will prefer to use a passive DI box like the Radial ProD2 or JDI Stereo.
+This is because a passive direct box typically handles more level without distortion and is also very efficient in eliminating hum and buzz caused by ground loops.

 Radial DI boxes come with a 3-year transferable warranty which means that if you decide to sell your Radial DI within the warranty period, the warranty will still be good for the next owner.
 And because Radial DIs are in demand, they tend to have a much higher resale value.